 This one was published by a professional New York publishing firm, so the fact that I found so many typos is a bit of a mystery.

-As I noted above, the number one message of this book is that you have more willpower and discipline then you might think, you just need to tap into it.
+As I noted above, the number one message of this book is that you have more willpower and discipline than you might think, you just need to tap into it.

 A huge part of getting better – in fact, arguably the most important part – is getting started.
-Whether your goal is to workout more, dress better, polish your people skills or literally anything else, reading the first half of this book will light a fuse under you and make you want to stop reading and start working toward your goal.
+Whether your goal is to work out more, dress better, become more social or literally anything else, reading the first half of this book will light a fuse under you and make you want to stop reading and start working toward your goal.

 Overall it’s a must-read for guys who want to stop doubting, and start doing.
-Click below to pick it up on Amazon and take control of your discipline.
+Click here to pick it up on Amazon and take control of your discipline.

 Want to Squash Self-Doubt?